- WHAT IS CLUBES DE CIENCIA MÉXICO (CDECMX)?

 5. SHOULD I DESIGN A CLUB TO BE AN INSTRUCTOR?

-- 50/50 participation with another instructor so that both of them work to develop the same Club.
+- Involvement 50/50 with another Mexican instructor so both works to develop the same Club.

-- Implementation of a club that has been designed by expert collaborators such as Frank Wilczek (2004 Nobel Prize in Physics) or research professors in various areas (eg Alejandro Sánchez Alvarado, Stowers Institute, HHMI).
+- Implementation of a Club that has been designed by expert collaborators such as Frank Wilczek (Nobel Prize in Physics 2004) or Research Professors in various areas (ex.
+Alejandro Sánchez Alvarado, Stowers Institute, HHMI)

 We suggest you design your Club proposal based on the idea: “learn by doing”.
 By this we mean that the Club should be a very practical course where students can participate to the fullest, doing experiments, programming and solving problems that allow them to approach the day-to-day life of a scientist.
-There is an opening ceremony before the launch of the CdeCMx program and a symposium at the end where students present their results to the community.
+Keep in mind that these activities should be developed during a full working week (Monday-Friday), 6-7 hours a day.
+There is an opening ceremony on Sunday prior to launching CdeCMx week, and a student symposium by the end where students present their results to the community.

 For CdeCMx, a competitive Club helps students develop their science skills and intuition through engaging exercises that introduce them to interesting science topics!